moesmovingpictures-tech/manus/blueprint_v1.1.md

 ### 5. Resource Monitoring and Profiling
 - **Strategy:** Implement basic resource monitoring and utilize Python profiling tools to track CPU, memory, and I/O, guiding data-driven optimization efforts.
 - **Impact:** Provides concrete data for continuous performance improvement and ensures optimizations target actual bottlenecks.

+### 6. External LLM Offloading (DeepSeek Integration)
+- **Strategy:** Integrate DeepSeek API for offloading computationally intensive tasks, such as complex reflection or advanced reasoning, to conserve local tokens and potentially improve speed.
+- **Impact:** Reduces local processing load, improves efficiency, and allows leveraging specialized external LLM capabilities.
+This is a direct implementation of the `knowledge_api` concept for LLM services.